proxy-wasm/proxy-wasm-go-sdk/README.md

 The Go SDK for [Proxy-Wasm](https://github.com/proxy-wasm/spec), enabling developers to write Proxy-Wasm plugins in Go.

+## Project Status

+This SDK is based off of github.com/tetratelabs/proxy-wasm-go-sdk; however, it is effectively a new SDK targeting a completely different toolchain.
+It relies on the not-yet-released Go 1.24 and hasn't seen extensive prod testing by end-users.
+This SDK is an alpha product.

 ## Getting Started

 - [examples](examples) directory contains the example codes on top of this SDK.